-This article explains the concept of singularities and where you may encounter them with the UR system
+This article explains the concept of a Singularity and where you may encounter them within the UR system

 When programming a robot to do a task, we generally think in terms of the way the robot tool moves in its workspace and describe this as movements relative to X, Y and Z axes in 3D or Cartesian space.
 The robot itself however needs this to be converted into a target angle for each of its six joints in order to be able to move the tool to the intended position.
 We call this conversion process kinematics, and with articulated robot arms like those in the UR product range, there are inevitably some difficulties with this conversion in certain situations.